mtakeshi1/mazechallenge/README.md

 ## Welcome to this code challenge !

 ### What is expected ?
-Write code to find you way through a maze, while only getting feedback through a 13x13 line of sight array Send it to me or leave a pullrequest
+Write code to find your way through a maze, while only getting feedback through a 13x13 line of sight array
+that is returned after each move

 Basicly you start by:
-- implementing: ChallengeImpl.java (current code will only run to see something moving on the screen)
 - running: GraphicalLauncher.java
+- implement: ChallengeImpl.java (current code will only run to see something moving on the screen)
+- repeat until done

 ### What will happen with it ?
-I will compare the code with others both by
+I will compare the code with others by:
 - cpu benchmark
 - minimum moves average
 - maybe memory